april-org/april-ann/CHANGELIST.md

 ### C/C++

+- Added `LuaTable` class to allow access of Lua tables from C++ code.
 - Added TAR support in C/C++, allowing to use streams as the standard I/O objects in APRIL-ANN.
 - Added `basics` namespace which stores almost all C/C++ code in `basics`